JULIELab/jcore-base/jcore-opennlp-token-ae/README.md

 ```

 ### Objective
 JULIE Lab TokenAnnotator is an UIMA Analysis Engine that annotates tokes in given sentences.
-This Engine uses the OpenNLP `Tokenizer` and assumes that sentences have been annotated in the CAS.
+This Engine is a Wrapper for the OpenNLP `Tokenizer` and assumes that sentences have been annotated in the CAS.
 It iterates over sentences and invokes the OpenNLP `Tokenizer` on each sentence.
+To instantiate the `TokenizerME` (the learnable Tokenizer), a Token Model must be created first.

 ### Requirements and Dependencies
 The input and output of an AE is done via annotation objects.
 The classes corresponding to these objects are part of the [JCoRe Type System](https://github.com/JULIELab/jcore-base/tree/master/jcore-types).